 Shinagawa’s bird is the black-headed gull, which is dominating the card design.
 Again, note the hole punched into the corner.

 Ducks?
 No, these cute birdies are actually swans!
-Much of Chiyoda is occupied by the Imperial Palace, so the birds are meant to depict the stylish white winged creatures to be found in the moat.
+Much of Chiyoda is occupied by the Imperial Palace, so the birds are meant to online casinos depict the stylish white winged creatures to be found in the moat.

 Who’s this cute dog, then?
 Of course, the mascot character for Shibuya’s libraries is Hachi.
 The card design has once changed and used to feature an eel.

 The zoo continues, this time with a sea otter having a very relaxed read.